Szepiin/Szepiin/README.md

 - Hi, I’m @Szepiin
 - I’m interested in embedded systems, DIY projects and music
-- I’m currently learning Python and SBCs
+- I’m currently working with SBCs and microcontrollers